YousefAhmed-365/BitEngine/README.md

 # BitEngine (Work in Progress)

-**BitEngine** is a high-performance, data-driven cinematic narrative engine built with C++17 and [Raylib](https://www.raylib.com/).
+**BitEngine** is a high-performance, data-driven cinematic narrative/visual novel engine built with C++17 and [Raylib](https://www.raylib.com/).
 It is designed to cleanly separate story creation from engine compilation, providing a highly modular architecture for visual novels and interactive dialogue experiences.

 > [!WARNING]
 > **Heavily In Development:** BitEngine is actively being built.
 Many features are experimental, and the API/configuration formats are subject to change.